stack-of-tasks/sot-gepetto-viewer/README.md

 gepetto-viewer-corba is now installed.

+Important!
+Make sure the global variable CMAKE_PREFIX_PATH contain the path to pythonqt and qgv, both normal path should be /opt/openrobots

 Installing sot-gepetto-viewer:
  1. clone the repository on your computer : git clone --recursive https://github.com/AlexKuen/sot-gepetto-viewer
  2. create of folder name _build in the folder gepetto-viewer